alysivji/notes/software-engineering/philosophy_of_software_design.md

 * smart people feel pressure to get things right the firs ttime
 * solving hard problems requires complex solutions where the first design is rarely the best one

+---

+## Chapter 12: Why Write Comments?
+The Four Excuses

+* comments are essential to help developers under a system and work efficiently
+* documentation plays an important role in abstraction; without comments, you can't hdie complexity
+* process of writing comments will improve a system's design
+* good software design loses value if its poorly documented

+### Good code is self-documenting

+> If users must read the code of a method in orer to use it, then there is no abstraction

+* there are things you can do when writing code to reduce the need of comments, but there is a significant amount of design information that can't be represented in comments
+* it's not practical for users to read the code for large projects
+* important that comments are written in a human language, which makes them less precise but provides more expressive power

+### I don't have time to write comments

+* if you want a clean software structure, which will allow you to work efficiently over the long-term, then you must take some time to create that structure
+* writing good comments won't take more than 10% of your development time
+* benefits of good documentation will quickly offset this cost

+### Comments get out of date and become misleading

+* keeping documenting up-to-date does not require an enormous effort
+* code reviews provide a great mechanicsm for detecting and fixing stale comments

+### Benefits of well-written comments

+> Comments capture information that was in the midn of the designer but couldn't be represented in the code

+* comments are valuable even on single-person projects as many of the details of the original design will have been forgotten
+* documentation reduces cognitive load by providing developers with the ifnormation they need to make changes and by making it easy for developers to ignore information that is irrelevant
+* docuemtnation can also reduce unknown unknowns by clarifying the structure of the system so that it is clear what is information and code is relevant for any given change

+---

+## Chapter 13: Comments Should Describe Things that Aren't Obvious from the Code

+* comments can make it explicit and clear why code is needed or implemented in a particular way
+* developers should be able to understand the abstraction provided by a module without reading any code other than its externally visible declaration

+### Pick conventions

+* conventions ensure consistency and force you to write comments
+* types of comments:
+    * **interface** comment block that precedes the declaration of a module
+    * **data structure member** next to the declaration of a field in a data structure
+    * **implementation** comment inside the code of a method or a function that describes how it works internally
+    * **cross-module** describing dependencies that cross module boundaries

+### Don't repeat the code

+> Could someone who has never seen the code write the comments just by looking at the code next to the comment?

+* use different words in the comment from those in the name of the entity being described

+### Lower-level comments add precision

+> Lower-level comments offer precision by clarifying exact meaning

+* comments augment the code by providing information at a different level of detail
+* think about units, boundary conditions, null values, side effects, etc
+* when documenting a variable, think nouns not verbs

+### Higher-evel comments enchance intuition

+> High-level comments offer intuition by describing reasoning behind the code

+* think about
+    * what is the code trying to do
+    * what is the simplest thing you can say that explans everything in the code
+    * what is the most important thing about this code
+* need to ignore low-level details and think about system only in terms of most fundamental characteristics
+* comments describing "how we get here" are useful

+### Interface documentation

+> Provide information that someone needs to know in order to use a clas or method

+* code isn't suitable for defining abstractions
+* if you want code that presents good abstractions, you must document those abstractions with comments
+* separate interface comments from implementation comments

+### Implementation comments: what and why, not how

+> Help readers understand what code is doing and why it was done that way

+* add comment before major blocks to provide high-level description of what that block does
+* have comment before loop that describes what happens in each iteration
+* loop comments are only needed longer or more complex loops, where it may not be obvious what the loop is doing
+* if you are fixing a bug, add a comment to the issue in the bug tracking database

+### Cross-module design decisions

+* challenge is to finding a place to put it where it can be found
+* design_notes central file with references in modules, as required

+---

+## Chapter 14: Choosing Names